hai-vr/documentation/docs/products/transfer-assistant/index.md

 - **Single Target**: Only one root object is analyzed.
 - **Multiple Targets**: Multiple root objects are analyzed.
-- **Current Scenes**: Add root objects of all opened scenes are analyzed, and the Scene itself is added for export.
+- **Current Scenes**: All root objects of the opened scene are analyzed, and the scene itself is added for export.
   - This does **not** include render settings from the scenes.
 Skybox, lighting data, and other scene references won't be included in the export.
+  - If you have multiple scenes open, then will all be analyzed.

 If you decide to change the target, or if you make modifications to any of the assets, click the *Perform analysis* button to refresh the contents.